 Rubicon Trail is one of the most famous Jeep Trail and Off-Road Adventure of the western United States, crossing through El Dorado National Forest up in the Sierra Nevada Mountains.

 If you dare to take the risk and travel along this dusty and bumpy route, then make sure to be driven by someone who has experience of the road.
 The route has been used by 4-wheel drive vehicles since the early 1950s and has become one of the most famed, 4-wheel drive trails in the world.
-Located on the boundary between Placer and El Dorado counties in the U.S. state of California, the trail reaches elevations above 7,000 feet and is partially snow covered in the winter.
+Located on the boundary between Placer and El Dorado counties in the U.S. state of California, the trail reaches elevations above 7,000 feet and it is partially snow covered in the winter.

 Conditions can change quickly and be harsh in this California's legendary trail.
 Some of the Rubicon Trail’s more famous obstacles include the likes of Post Pile, Walker Hill, Little Sluice, Spider Lake, Old Sluice Box, Chappie Rock, Buck Island Dam and Big Sluice.
 Other places of note include Loon Lake, Ellis Creek, Soup Bowl, Thousand Dollar Hill, Miller Lake, Uncle Tom’s Cabin, Granite Bowl, Rubicon Springs, Syd’s Grave and Cadillac Hill.
 Cadillac Hill is very steep, tippy and potentially dangerous.
 During wet periods, one water crossing can be very deep and muddy.
 It features some of the most technical, beautiful off-road experiences in the country.

 This trail passes through remote areas, so you need to be prepared.
 It’s a rare combination of difficulty, beauty, length and pure rock-crawling pleasure.
 4 wheeling is an inherently dangerous activity and shouldn’t be attempted without the appropriate training and equipment.
 The surface of the trail is a mix of granite slabs, soft dirt, sharp rocks and large boulders that require precise maneuvering to avoid body damage.
 Several extreme sections can be bypassed but many very rough sections cannot.
 There is little to no Cell Service one the Rubicon Trail.